HOLIDAY TO ZANZIBAR

 Most of the people in Zanzibar are Muslim and all towns and villages on Zanzibar Island have mosques.
 Visitors to Zanzibar Town (Stone Town) will hear the evocative sound of the muezzins calling people to prayer from the minarets, especially for the evening session at sunset.
 There are also small populations of Christians and Hindus.

-The local currency is Tanzania Shillings (TSH) but the currency cannot be bought outside of the country.
+The local currency in Zanzibar is Tanzania Shillings (TSH) but the currency cannot be bought outside of the country.
 Cash (US Dollars) and credit cards are accepted at hotels and at any Bureau de Change.
 We strongly recommend that you take USD cash in small denominations for incidental purchases, tips etc.

 220/230 V. square pin adapter (same plugs as UK).
 It is advisable to take along an international adaptor.